 Monument to Wolfgang Amadeus Mozart seen at the Burggarten in Vienna.
 The Burggarten is a public park at the rear of the New Hofburg (Neue Hofburg).
 The monument made of Laas marble was created by Viktor Oskar Tilgner.

 The monument to Prince Eugene of Savoy placed in the center of Vienna (Heldenplatz) was created by Anton Dominik Fernkorn.
 The military commander, in Vienna generally known as Prinz Eugen, got also famous for building one of the most important palaces in Vienna named Schloss Belvedere.

 This equestrian statue was erected in 1860 to the memory of Archduke Charles of Austria, Duke of Teschen.
 The most interesting fact of this statue is the pose of the horse.
 It stands with two legs only on the pedestal, the tail doesn’t support the construction.

-On my first walk through Szeged I came across a monument to Elisabeth of Austria, who was also Queen of Hungary.
-Her Hungarian name is Erzsébet but many people of the 21th century just know her by the names Sisi or Sissi.
+On my first walk through Szeged, I came across a monument to Elisabeth of Austria, who was also Queen of Hungary.
+Her Hungarian name is Erzsébet, but many people of the 21st century know her by the name Sisi or Sissi.

 The Bavarian Lion seen at the port entrance of Lindau.
 It is placed next to the lighthouse of Lindau.
 The Bavarian Lion is mentioned several times in the Bavarian coat of arms, for example the shield is hold by two lions.